FAQs will be updated as needed.

 What benefits does Paid Family Leave provide?

-Beginning January 1, 2018, an employee on approved Paid Family Leave will receive 50 percent of their average weekly pay, capped at 50 percent of the New York statewide average weekly pay, for up to eight weeks.
+Effective January 1, 2019, an employee on approved Paid Family Leave will receive 55 percent of their average weekly pay, capped at 55 percent of the New York statewide average weekly pay, for up to eight weeks.
 The benefit amount and maximum period of leave are scheduled to increase each year through 2021, as follows:

 This table shows the paid family leave benefit schedule.
 Column one is the year, column two is the benefit amount, and column three is the maximum leave length.This table shows the paid family leave benefit schedule.
 Column one is the year, column two is the benefit amount, and column three is the maximum leave length.